Light Control Feature Set#

 Configuring the Strobe Mode#

-If you have set the
+On rolling shutter cameras, if you have set the

 BslLightDeviceOperationMode parameter to